-As noted above, gold is a very good commodity money in most respects.
-It fell from grace early in the twentieth century, however, primarily because of competition from superior types of exchange medium and the inelasticity of its supply.
+As noted earlier, gold is a very good commodity money in most respects and, like clamshells, its quantity is self-equilibrating.
+(If you wish, you can reread the previous two paragraphs substituting "grain of gold" for clamshell.)
+Early in the twentieth century, however, governments shifted away from its use, ostensibly because of competition from superior types of exchange medium and the inelasticity of its supply.
 When gold became more abundant and output remained constant, the price level increased because there was more money chasing the same amount of goods and services.
 When the quantity of gold remained constant and output increased, the price level declined because there was no longer enough gold around to maintain the former prices, as in Figure 3.5 "A higher price for gold means a lower price for everything else".
 By making each ounce of gold more valuable, thus increasing one's ability to purchase more goods and services than formerly, the decline in prices should have triggered an immediate increase in gold production, thereby rendering the deflation, or reduction of the price level, mild and transitory, as in our hypothetical clam case above.
 Due to the difficulty of finding new veins of gold, however, changes in the price level were often prolonged.
 This chart depicts changes in the price level in the United States between 1865 and 1900, when the country's unit of account was defined in gold.
 Note that prices fell in most years.
 That deflation led to a series of political upheavals that resulted in the formation of the Populist Party and a prolonged struggle among Silverites, who desired to raise prices by monetizing silver; Greenbackers, who sought to raise prices through the issuance of fiat money; and Gold Bugs, who insisted on maintenance of the status quo.
 The Wonderful Wizard of Oz, a children's book by Frank Baum made legendary by a movie version starring Judy Garland as protagonist Dorothy, is an allegory depicting the major political divisions of the era.
 Oz is of course the abbreviation for ounce; the yellow brick road refers to the gold standard; the Emerald City symbolizes Greenbacks; and in the book, Dorothy's slippers were silver, not ruby, as they were depicted in the movie.